sprucelabsai/spruce-documentation/src/pages/getting-started/frameworks/groovy.md

----
-title: Transitioning from Groovy to Spruce
+# Transitioning from Groovy to Spruce
----

 Groovy is a dynamic language with static-typing and static compilation capabilities, for the Java platform.
 It integrates smoothly with any Java program and immediately delivers to your application powerful features, including scripting capabilities, Domain-Specific Language authoring, runtime and compile-time meta-programming and functional programming.
 Transitioning to Spruce, a TypeScript-based framework, from a Groovy and potentially Grails background involves adapting to a new ecosystem centered around JavaScript and TypeScript for full-stack web development.